-''' Filter findings that match given copyright holder or author patterns.
+''' doc: Filter findings that match given copyright holder or author patterns.
 Has no effect unless the --copyright scan is requested.
-Plugin: scancode_output_filter:only-findings class: scancode.plugin_only →findings:OnlyFindings codebase_attributes: resource_attributes: sort_order: 100 required_plugins: options: help_group: output filters, name: only_findings: --only-findings help: Only return files or directories with findings for the requested scans... →Files and directories without findings are omitted (file information is not treated, \hookrightarrowas findings). doc: Filter files or directories without scan findings for the requested scans.
-Plugin: scancode_post_scan:classify-package class: summarycode. ⇒classify:PackageTopAndKeyFilesTagger codebase_attributes: resource_attributes: sort_order: 0 required_plugins: options: Tag resources as key or top level based on Package-type specific settings.
-Plugin: scancode_post_scan:consolidate class: scancode.plugin →consolidate:Consolidator codebase_attributes: consolidated_components, consolidated_packages resource_attributes: consolidated_to sort order: 8 required_plugins: options: help_group: post-scan, name: consolidate: --consolidate help: Group resources by Packages or license and copyright holder and return →those groupings as a list of consolidated packages and a list of consolidated. →components.
+Plugin: scancode_output_filter:only-findings class: scancode.plugin_only →findings:OnlyFindings codebase_attributes: resource_attributes: sort_order: 100 required_plugins: options: help_group: output filters, name: only_findings: --only-findings help: Only return files or directories with findings for the requested scans... →Files and directories without findings are omitted (file information is not treated, →as findings). doc.
+Filter files or directories without scan findings for the requested scans.
+Plugin: scancode_post_scan:classify-package class: summarycode. →classify:PackageTopAndKeyFilesTagger codebase_attributes: resource_attributes: sort_order: 0 required_plugins: options: doc: Tag resources as key or top level based on Package-type specific settings.
+Plugin: scancode_post_scan:consolidate class: scancode.plugin codebase_attributes: consolidated_components, consolidated_packages resource_attributes: consolidated_to sort_order: 8 required_plugins: options: help_group: post-scan, name: consolidate: --consolidate help: Group resources by Packages or license and copyright holder and return, →those groupings as a list of consolidated packages and a list of consolidated, →components.
 This requires the scan to have/be run with the copyright, license, and →package options active doc: A ScanCode post-scan plugin to return consolidated components and consolidated packages for different types of codebase summarization.
 A consolidated component is a group of Resources that have the same origin.
-Currently, consolidated components are created by grouping Resources that have the same license expression \boldsymbol{and} copyright holders \boldsymbol{and} the files that contain this license expression and copyright holders combination make up 75% or more of the files in the directory where they are found.
+Currently, consolidated components are created by grouping Resources that have the same license expression and copyright holders and the files that contain this license expression and copyright holders combination make up 75% or more of the files in the directory where they are found.
 A consolidated package is a detected package in the scanned codebase that has been enhanced with data about other licenses and holders found within it.
-If a Resource {\tt is} part of a consolidated component {\tt or} consolidated package, then the identifier of the consolidated component or consolidated package it is part '''
+If a Resource is part of a consolidated component or consolidated package, then '''

 '''

+the identifier of the consolidated component or consolidated package it is part

-of is in the Resource's ''consolidated_to'' field.
+of is in the Resource's ''consolidated to'' field.

 Plugin: scancode_post_scan:filter-clues class: cluecode.plugin_filter

 →clues:RedundantCluesFilter

 codebase_attributes:

 resource_attributes:

 sort_order: 1

 required_plugins:

 options:

 help_group: post-scan, name: filter_clues: --filter-clues

-help: Filter redundant duplicated clues already contained in detected license
+help: Filter redundant duplicated clues already contained in detected license,

 →and copyright texts and notices.

 Filter redundant clues (copyrights, authors, emails, and urls) that are already

 contained in another more important scan result.

 Plugin: scancode_post_scan:is-license-text class: licensedcode.plugin_license

 →text:IsLicenseText

 codebase_attributes:

 resource_attributes: is_license_text

 sort_order: 80

 required_plugins:

 options:

 help_group: post-scan, name: is_license_text: --is-license-text

-help: Set the "is_license_text" flag to true for files that contain mostly...
+help: Set the "is_license_text" flag to true for files that contain mostly

 →license texts and notices (e.g over 90% of the content).
 [EXPERIMENTAL]

+doc:

 Set the "is_license_text" flag to true for at the file level for text files

 that contain mostly (as 90% of their size) license texts or notices.

 Has no effect unless --license, --license-text and --info scan data

 are available.

 Plugin: scancode_post_scan:license-clarity-score class: summarycode.

 →score:LicenseClarityScore

 codebase_attributes: license_clarity_score

 resource_attributes:

-sort_order: 110
+sort order: 110

 required_plugins:

 options:

 help_group: post-scan, name: license_clarity_score: --license-clarity-score

 help: Compute a summary license clarity score at the codebase level.

 Compute a License clarity score at the codebase level.

 Plugin: scancode_post_scan:license-policy class: licensedcode.plugin_license

 →policy:LicensePolicy

 codebase_attributes:

 resource_attributes: license_policy

-sort_order: 9
+sort order: 9

 required_plugins:

 options:

 help_group: post-scan, name: license_policy: --license-policy

-help: Load a License Policy file and apply it to the scan at the Resource level.

-(continues on next page)

 '''